 We cannot emphasise enough the need to only use products which are intended for use on motorhomes and caravans.
 Domestic pipework and drainage is vastly more robust than what you’ll get on an RV.

 We were aghast when a recent refit of the shower tray and basin in our VW Cree showed hair and debris from years ago!
 We rarely use the van for hair washing so this was not ours!
-And we had had her for almost five years!

 Our waste drainage had never been great, but we had no idea that it was chronically obstructed.
 Having removed some gunk and hair a while ago, we assumed it had cleared.
 But….ewwww….no!